-Legal Guidance Throughout the Divorce Process in Rochester
+Legal Guidance Throughout the Divorce Process Serving Rochester, NY

-To legally end your marriage in New York, you must meet certain requirements and follow specific steps.
-A court can only grant your divorce if you have been a resident of the state for the requisite amount of time.
+To legally end your marriage in Rochester, NY, you must meet certain requirements and follow specific steps.
+A family court can only grant your divorce if you have been a resident of the state for the requisite amount of time.
 Generally, the residency requirement is 1 to 2 years, depending on your situation.

-To begin the divorce process, you must file a summons in the County Clerk’s Office in the county where you or your spouse live.
+To begin the legal process for divorce, you must file a summons in the County Clerk’s Office in the county where you or your spouse live.
 The summons is your official request for the court to dissolve your marriage and contains the grounds (or legal reason) you are asking for a divorce.

-In New York, you can get a divorce based on no-fault grounds by stating that your marriage has been irretrievably broken for at least 6 months.
+In Rochester, NY, you can get a divorce based on no-fault grounds by stating that your marriage has been irretrievably broken for at least six months.

 You can also file for a fault-based divorce for any of the following reasons:

 After you submit your divorce papers to the court in Rochester, NY, you will receive two copies back, one of which you must have served on your spouse.
 Serving the documents informs your spouse that the divorce action has been initiated, and they can respond.